 We are eager to help you find a carer for your needs.
 If a care worker does not appear in your area we can post your need on our website to encourage care workers in your area to respond.

 Is Independent Carers Ltd registered with the CQC or UKHCA?

 Can I cancel a contract with the care worker?

 In your agreement with the carer you can establish the terms of cancellation, with or without notice.

 We have provided information and guidance to both carer and clients.
 We ask that both parties are vigilant to ensure their safety.
 If you are in any doubt, do not engage with the person.

 We are unable to check the enhanced DBS certificate and are working hard to address this, read the full story here, #onamission

 The DBS is an important document but it will not tell you if they are a good carer or not.
-We have produced a comprehensive guide and checklist to help you with your choice of carer.
+We have produced a comprehensive guide and checklist to help you with your choice of care worker.

-We recommend that each carer’s documentation is checked in person, during a face-to-face interview.
-So original documents and the actual carer can be seen in person to ensure integrity with carer details.
+We recommend that each care worker’s documentation is checked in person, during a face-to-face interview.
+So original documents and the actual care worker can be seen in person to ensure integrity with carer details.

 If you have any further questions about this contact us, and we will be delighted to help.